H3C WX5860H Access Controller

 Stable positioning result

 Positioning result susceptible to obstacles, multipath effect, deployment density, and environment changes.

-New-generation Wireless Intelligent Application Aware
+Wireless Intelligent Application Aware

 Wireless Intelligent Application Aware (wIAA) provides user role-based application-layer security, QoS, and forwarding policies for wired and wireless users.
 With wIAA, you can control user access and specify networks available for applications such as HTTP and FTP and the allowed bandwidth.

 The last-generation wIAA identifies packets based on the fourth-layer port number (such as port number 80 for HTTP, 20/21 for FTP).
 Users can bypass access restrictions simply by setting up a proxy.

 The new-generation wIAA integrates message depth analysis (DPI) and improves application identification and statistical functions.
 Based on the 7-layer model characteristics of Ethernet packets, as well as the typical packet signature, the new-generation wIAA implements a more precise recognition and complete restriction.
 With DPI, you can set up a rule to control access to certain types of websites, instead of denying each website individually.
 This feature simplifies network configuration and improves efficiency.

 Traditional ACs typically use the centralized forwarding mode.
 The AC performs centralized control and security monitoring and all user data is sent from APs to the AC for processing and forwarding.
 This might result in inefficient forwarding.
 The uplink bandwidth and the forwarding capability of the AC might become the bottleneck, especially when APs are deployed at branches, the AC is deployed at the headquarters, and APs and the AC are connected over a WAN.

 The WX5860H supports centralized forwarding, distributed forwarding, and policy-based forwarding, and users can choose the forwarding mode flexibly according to service needs and network conditions.